v0.2.0 · live

 What people ask before they install.

-No. The CLI is local-first.
+No. It's local-first — Find, Bind, Guard, and Report all run on your laptop, your CI, or your inference host (Find and Bind as Rust binaries, Guard as a pip-installable Python layer).
 The Pro / Enterprise hosted control plane is opt-in and stores only the metadata you choose to sync.

 Different teams adopt them at different speeds.
-Security teams often start with Find.
-AI engineers usually start with Guard.
+Security teams typically start with Find to baseline their agent surface.
+AI engineers usually start with Guard because it solves the immediate runtime problem.
 The capability-token layer (Bind) is for teams ready to commit to a permission model.
+The findings.v1 schema ties them together when you're ready.